How To Fall Asleep After Drinking Coffee Before Bedtime

 Drinking coffee at night will probably make it harder for you to fall asleep, reduce the amount of sleep you get, and therefore make it harder for you to get up in the morning.

-After quitting coffee, I’m always tired, and I sleep a lot, yet I don’t seem to have enough.
+After quitting coffee, I’m always tired and sleep a lot, yet I don’t seem to have enough.
 Should I drink coffee again?

-I really like coffee, but I get really bad chest pains and sleep terribly during the night whenever I drink.
+I like coffee, but I get bad chest pains and sleep terribly during the night whenever I drink.
 What can I do?

 I would suggest drinking more water, trying a decaffeinated blend, and going to see your medical practitioner about your chest pains to rule out any other medical problems.

 Is it true that people with ADHD tend to get sleepy instead of energetic when they drink caffeinated drinks?
-When I was a kid, I would drink a cup of coffee before bed, and I would pass out in minutes.
+When I was a kid, I would drink a cup of coffee before bed and pass out in minutes.

-So hopefully you will know how to fall asleep after drinking coffee the next time!
+So hopefully, you will know how to fall asleep after drinking coffee next time!
 If you have any questions drop them in the comment box below.

 Read more